 Tessa's current main project, meanwhile, involves designing and building self-contained off-grid "pod homes" that support a 21st-century quality of life without requiring city services (water, sewer, electricity).
 (They're also working on a plan to make mesh internet more widely available, free, to remove that dependency as well, but that's a separate project.)
 They plan to sell these homes on a sort of pay-what-you-can-afford basis, selling them with a high margin to semi-rich people who want to be comfortable when society collapses (but can't afford their own multimillion-dollar subterranean retreat) and giving them away to homeless people who can't afford to buy.
 Toward this end they have purchased 20 acres of desert land in the Oregon badlands, and are building a production facility using volunteer labor.

 They also have a lot of other plans, some much longer-term and more ambitious, but I don't yet know which parts I'm supposed to be talking about.
-They're currently getting settled into a new location and working on a short-term project, but we plan to resume collaborating more intensively once that is done.
+As of 2022-03, they're accumulating resources for some substantial work on a small sustainable rural community in Oregon.